You are here

 Autonomous Underwater Vehicle (AUV)

-CMOP uses autonomous underwater vehicles (AUV) to study plankon blooms in the estuary.
+CMOP uses autonomous underwater vehicles (AUV) to study plankton blooms in the estuary.

-CMOP team deploying moorings off the Oregon coast.
+CMOP team deploys moorings off the Oregon coast.

 Summer Undergraduate Internship